 Pointy fairly yearned to jump out of his pot and give the person a hug.

-The new person said, “Hey, do you mind if I take him into my office?
-Maybe I can bring him back to life.”
+The new person said, to the lady at the desk, "Hey, do you mind if I take him into my office?
+Maybe I can bring him back to life."

 The woman at the desk said, "Give it your best shot, Jim, but I think it’s a lost cause."